JayeshVP24/Activity-Dekho/README.md

 ## Features

-🗄️ It aims to organize and store the data of the events that are conducted by the organization.
+🗄️ It aims to organize and store the attendance data of the events that are conducted by the organization.

 👨‍🎓 Systematically providing AICTE points to an individual user (student).